apache/apisix/docs/en/latest/FAQ.md

 The Apache APISIX plugin supports hot reloading.
 See the `Hot reload` section in [plugins](./plugins.md) for how to do that.

-## How to make APISIX listen on multiple ports when handling HTTP or HTTPS requests?
+## How to make Apache APISIX listen on multiple ports when handling HTTP or HTTPS requests?

-By default, APISIX only listens on port 9080 when handling HTTP requests.
-If you want APISIX to listen on multiple ports, you need to modify the relevant parameters in the configuration file as follows:
+By default, Apache APISIX only listens on port 9080 when handling HTTP requests.
+If you want Apache APISIX to listen on multiple ports, you need to modify the relevant parameters in the configuration file as follows:

 1. Modify the parameter of HTTP port listen `node_listen` in `conf/config.yaml`, for example: